shan-75/RockPaperScissor/README.md

 extended, forming a V).
 Rules of the game:
-Throw a move forming the above mentioned shapes.
+Throw a move forming the above mentioned shapes. if same shapes are thrown the game will tie and immediately throw a new move.
-Rock will lose against paper because paper can wrap the rock and rock will win against scissor because rock can crush the scissor.
+Rock will lose against paper because paper can wrap the rock.
+Rock will win against scissor because rock can crush the scissor.
 Paper will lose against scissor because scissor can cut the paper into pieces.